TheFantasyClub/AlienVaultPyEx2/README.rst

 TODO GLOBAL
 *****************
-* [ ] TDD with sonarcloud to ensure effective conversion
+* [✔️] TDD with Sonarcloud and Coveralls to ensure effective conversion.
-* [X] Insert this dictionary as element into a list.
+* [✔️] Insert the issue dictionary as element into a list.
+* [✔️] Create a list to save all issues dates.
+* [❌] Convert all issues dates in isoformat Z into day date with format YYYY-MM-DD from the dates list.

 TODO Specific in `if __name__ == '__main__'`
 **********************************************
-* [ ] prompt for user/pass
+* [❌] prompt for user/pass
-* [ ] prompt for proxy if needed
+* [❌] prompt for proxy if needed
-* [ ] set a python's list pointing to Github's repos.
+* [❌] set a python's list pointing to Github's repos.
-* [ ] connect to Github
+* [❌] connect to Github
-* [ ] using PyGithub, extract the id, state, title, repository and created at with isoformat Z and create with those data, a dictionary.
+* [❌] using PyGithub, extract the id, state, title, repository and created at with isoformat Z and create with those data, a dictionary.
-* [ ] using the list preiously created, search trough all elements and create a dictionary with the keywords `day` and `ocurrences`
+* [❌] using the list preiously created, search trough all elements and create a dictionary with the keywords `day` and `ocurrences`

 Input
 *****